 - Performing any work over, under or within VTA property or facilities, such as Cerone Division, North Division, River Oaks Division, Guadalupe Division, Chaboya Division, park and ride lots, light rail, transit centers, bus stops, etc.

-- Excavating or boring (directional boring or jack and boring) across VTA's Communication System Ducts (CSDs), Light Rail System or properties.
+- Excavating or boring (directional boring or jack and boring) across VTA's Communication System Ducts, Light Rail System or properties.

 - Excavating or trenching through an existing VTA concrete bus stop pad.

-3. What is a Restricted Access Permit (RAP), and when is it required?
+- What is a Restricted Access Permit, and when is it required?

-CAPs and RAPs are governed by the VTA Permit Policy, dated October 7, 2004,
+Construction Access Permits and Restricted Access Permits are governed by the VTA Permit Policy, dated October 7, 2004,

 Document Number, CO-PL-0001, Version Number 03, as amended.